 Q. Which is better: a gas or battery-powered leaf blower?

 That depends on your work style and property size.
 Gas-powered leaf blowers will run for quite a while before emptying a gas tank, but they’re loud and require considerable maintenance.
 Battery-powered options are lighter, quieter, and cleaner, but batteries can be expensive, and some can’t match the power of gas blowers.

 Q. What is a good mph for a battery-powered leaf blower?

 For yard work and professional use, a battery-powered leaf blower should be between 350 and 600 CFM, which is roughly 190 mph.

 Q. What do you do with leaves after leaf blowing?

 Check with your city or town’s garbage service.
 Many areas prefer that you bag your leaves in a biodegradable bag, as the city will use them for compost.
-You can also make your own garden mulch with your leaves.
+You can also make your own garden or flower bed mulch with your leaves.
 Try this method: Fill a clean garbage can up to a foot from the top with leaves.
 Then use a string trimmer to chop the leaves to a finer size.
 Spread your new leaf mulch over raised garden beds.